hstreamdb/docs/docs/en/start/cli.md

 #### Delete a stream

-Deletion command is `DROP STREAM <Stream_name> ;`, which deletes a stream, and terminate all the queries that depends on the stream.
+Deletion command is `DROP STREAM <Stream_name> ;`, which deletes a stream, and terminate all the queries that depend on the stream.

 For example: